roycejohn/roycejohn/README.md

   * Databases: SQL (PostgreSQL), NoSQL (MongoDB)
   * Tools & Technologies: Git, GitHub, RESTful APIs, Agile methodologies, Tailwind CSS, Bootstrap
 * 👨‍🔧 What I'm Currently Working On:
-  *  [MyPortfolio](http://cuevdev.netlify.app) Continuously refining and updating my personal portfolio.
+  *  [MyPortfolio](http://cuevdev.netlify.app) Continuously refining and updating my portfolio.
-  *  Future Projects: Planning and developing new projects to further apply and showcase my skills.
+  *  Future Projects: Planning and developing new projects to apply further and showcase my skills.
 * ✍️ Technologies I’m Exploring:
   * Typescript, Vue.js, Next.js, Angular
   * Fundamentals and advanced concepts in Vue.js, Next.js, and Angular.
   * TypeScript, focusing on best practices and modern features.
 * 🤔 Why Fewer Projects?
   *  I recently completed a Full-Stack Web and App Development Bootcamp, which provided me with a solid foundation in web development.
-Currently, I am focused on building my portfolio with quality projects to showcase my abilities and apply what I’ve learned.
+I am focused on building my portfolio with quality projects to showcase my abilities and apply what I’ve learned.
 * 🤝  I'm open to collaborating on Projects

 #